 Delve into Kingston’s Past: Museums & Learning

-Closed in 2013, Kingston Pen now offers guided tours through ranges, the hospital, and the yard — with context from people who worked there.
+Closed in 2013, the penitentiary now offers guided tours through the ranges, the hospital, and the yard, with context from people who worked there.
 It’s thoughtful and honest without being bleak, and it answers the question everyone has: “What was life really like in there?”

 -